-Deputy Chief of Administration Brady Myers
+Deputy Chief Brady Myers

-Deputy Chief Brady Myers has served with the Carmel Police Department for 22 years.
+Deputy Chief Brady Myers has served with the Carmel Police Department for 23 years.
 He received his bachelor's degree from Indiana University.
 Deputy Chief Myers began his career with the Carmel Police Department in the Operations Division where he was promoted to the ranks of Sergeant, Lieutenant and Administrative Lieutenant.
 He has served as a firearms instructor and was a member of the SWAT Team for 19 years where he served as assistant team leader, team leader, and SWAT Commander.

-Under the command of the Chief of Police, the Deputy Chief of Administration manages all police staff functions that support the operational divisions of the Carmel Police Department, as well as develops plans and procedures to ensure efficient and effective support on a day-to-day and long -term basis.
-The Deputy Chief of Administration may serve as acting Chief of Police when directed by the Chief of Police or, in his absence, the Mayor of Carmel.
+Under the command of the Chief of Police, the Deputy Chief manages the Patrol and Investigations Divisions of the Carmel Police Department, as well as develops plans and procedures to ensure efficient and effective provision of services on a day-to-day and long-term basis, manages all police staff functions that support the operational divisions of the Carmel Police Department, as well as develops plans and procedures to ensure efficient and effective support on a day-to-day and long-term basis.
+The Deputy Chief may serve as acting Chief of Police when directed by the Chief of Police or, in his absence, the Mayor of Carmel.